mdn/kuma/docs/installation-vagrant.rst

 MDN content and code are inter-dependent - a.k.a., tightly-coupled. :(

-It is often easier to work on Kuma code with a fully-functioning, anonymized copy of the MDN database.
+To work on Kuma code with a fully-functioning, anonymized copy of the MDN database.

 #.
 Download `devmo_sanitized-latest.sql.bz2 <https://developer.allizom.org/landfill/devmo_sanitized-latest.sql.bz2>`_ (400 MB) from `landfill <https://developer.allizom.org/landfill/>`_

 #.
 Extract it in your kuma directory::

     bunzip devmo_sanitized-latest.sql.bz2

 #.
 Import the unzip'd .sql to your local database::

      vagrant ssh